bytecodealliance/rfcs/accepted/cranelift-roadmap-2022.md

 a summary table of project areas, individual tasks/milestones within those areas.
-Each task/milestone is categorized as either *Concrete* or *Ambitious*, depending on whether we know exactly what must be done ("just burn down a TODO list of mundane issueS") or not ("solve a research problem").
+Each task/milestone is categorized as either *Concrete* or *Ambitious*, depending on whether we know exactly what must be done ("just burn down a TODO list of mundane issues") or not ("solve a research problem").
 In addition, each is classified with a confidence level in completing the task in the coming year: *High* or *Medium*.